JimKrolik/Huntress-CTF-2024-WriteUps/Web/Plantopia/README.md

 Additionally, we can now access the Logs tab, which appears to give us visibility into the operating system.

-If we examine one of the plants, we can see there is a comand to
+If we examine one of the plants, we can see there is a command to